 8:30 – Opening of the Senate (9:00 – Opening of the House)

 Attend either the House or the Senate opening in the morning and see how the Colorado legislature opens the day.
-Please arrive by 8:45 am; everyone must be seated by 9:00 am.
-Space fills quickly!
+Please arrive 15 minutes before the start time; everyone must be seated by the start time, and space fills quickly!

 9:30 am – Constitution 101 class

 Students (grades 7-12) and parents are invited to learn how the U.S. Constitution is actually built upon a biblical worldview, not “separation of church and state” and secular principles.
 Simply add this class on to your family’s registration (cost is $10/person).
 Space is limited!

 The class is held in the Old Supreme Court Chambers of the Colorado State Capitol and taught by Dr. Jenna Ellis.

 9:45 – Liberty Celebration